Introduction to Kanna’s Safety and Tolerability

 What is Serotonin Syndrome?

-- Confusion and agitation: Early warning signs.
+- Confusion and agitation: Often the earliest warning signs.

 Preventing Risk

-To mitigate this risk, users should:
+To reduce this risk, individuals should:

 Safe Usage Tips for Kanna